-Scotch Bonnet vs Wiri Wiri: What's the Difference?
+Scotch Bonnet vs Wiri Wiri: Jerk or Guyanese Sauce

 Quick Comparison

-Scotch Bonnet measures 100K–350K SHU while Wiri Wiri registers 100K–350K SHU — roughly equal in heat.
-Scotch Bonnet is known for its fruity and tropical flavor (C. chinense), while Wiri Wiri offers bright and fruity notes (C. frutescens).
+Scotch Bonnet measures 100K–350K SHU while Wiri Wiri registers 100K–350K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Scotch Bonnet is known for its fruity and tropical flavor (C. chinense), while Wiri Wiri offers bright and fruity notes (C. chinense).

 Scotch Bonnet